ashlessscythe/docu-track/README.md

    cp .env.example .env
    ```

    Fill in your environment variables in the `.env` file.
+Make sure to set the `JWT_VERSION` to control authentication versioning.

 4. Set up the database: